MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ---
 title: Releasing CodePush updates using the App Center CLI
-description: "How to use and set up the App Center CLI to release CodePush updates"
+description: "How to use and setup the App Center CLI to release CodePush updates"
 keywords: distribution
 author: Zakeelm
 ms.author: zakeelm